Cities are increasingly critical locations for peace and conflict issues

 Kristian Hoelscher, Senior Researcher, Peace Research Institute Oslo (PRIO)

-The challenges cities and governments are facing
+The challenges faced by cities and governments

 Rapid urban growth puts a strain on resources, fosters economic inequality and challenges governments, ultimately producing risks of unrest, repression and armed violence.